texfaq/texfaq.github.io/FAQ-getnff.md

 Some fonts are free to use, but may not be sold.
-This creates a dilemma for distributions: users may want the fonts, but since the distribution is also available on a DVD for sale, the fonts may not be in the distribtution.
+This creates a dilemma for distributions: users may want the fonts, but since the distribution is also available on a DVD for sale, the fonts may not be in the distribution.

 The CTAN archives hold such fonts, together with all the necessary support files, but even with the support files ready-made,